IRELAND TRAVEL COURSE

 4. Students will be able to situate the value of their travel within their larger college experience.

 Prior to and after the trip, students will have weekly meetings with Professor Anthony Daly, the faculty leader of the trip, to discuss issues relating to Irish history, culture and society.
 Students will be required to finish assigned readings and submit assignments.
 During the trip, Professor Daly and other guides will give on-site talks and tours, and students will be required to keep a journal.
-After the trip, students will complete a project based on their knowledge of and experience in Ireland.
+After the trip, students will complete an e-portfolio project based on their knowledge of, and experience in, Ireland.

 GRADING AND EVALUATION

-Dublin is the capital of the Republic of Ireland and is drenched in history and culture.
-Wonderfully walkable, the city offers visitors famous sights such as Trinity College, Dublin Castle, St. Patrick's Cathedral, and of course the Georgian architecture of the 18th century.
-Side by side with these landmarks are the green parks, bustling streets, and hip neighborhoods of modern Dublin, one of Europe's most vibrant capitals.
+Dublin, the capital of the Republic of Ireland, is drenched in history and culture.
+Wonderfully walkable, the city offers visitors famous sights such as Trinity College, Dublin Castle, and of course the Georgian architecture of the eighteenth century.
+Side by side with these landmarks are the green parks, bustling streets, and hip neighborhoods of modern Dublin, one of Europe’s most vibrant capitals.
 This is a city made famous by writers and poets such as James Joyce, Jonathan Swift, and W.B.
-Yeats, but we will also experience the history of Dublin, with visits to Kilmainham Jail, which held so many Irish patriots in past centuries, and the National Museum, and the Book of Kells, a an illustrated manuscript from over a thousand years ago.
+Yeats, but we will also experience the history of Dublin, with visits to Kilmainham Jail, which held so many Irish patriots in past centuries, the National Museum, and the Book of Kells, a an illustrated manuscript from over a thousand years ago.

-One of the highlights of our time in Dublin will be a day trip through the green hills of Wicklow to experience Glendalough.
-The name means "Valley of the Two Lakes" in the Irish language, and it is one of the most beautiful spots in Ireland, with the remains of a monastery, founded in the sixth century, set in great natural beauty, a valley of lakes and forest.
+One of the highlights of our time in Dublin will be a day trip into the Wicklow Mountains National Park to experience the splendor of Glendalough.
+The name means “Valley of the Two Lakes” in the Irish language, and it is one of the most inspiring spots in Ireland, with the remains of a monastery, founded in the sixth century, set in great natural beauty.

 All inclusive features include: